Phuker/multi-tldr/Readme.md

 ### Recommend

-- Git: if you do not have `git`, you can still download `.zip` file from [tldr-pages/tldr](https://github.com/tldr-pages/tldr), extract it, and add it to `repo_directory` config, most things still work, but `tldr --update` will NOT work.
+- Git: if you do not have `git`, you can still download `.zip` file from [tldr-pages/tldr](https://github.com/tldr-pages/tldr), extract it, and add it when run `tldr --init`, most things still work, but `tldr --update` will NOT work.

 ## Install